Breeding, Training, & Competing

 “The Crown Ranch and everything else, she was a big part of what made all this possible,” Bushaw said.
 “She was always my biggest fan and my biggest supporter.
 It’s real special and real sentimental to keep the Crown Ranch brand alive.
 I think she ( Jensen) would be proud of what we’ve done.”

 Chad Bushaw has immersed himself in all aspects of the cutting horse business over the past 25 years, including breeding, training and competing with horses at many events and with considerable success.
-The financial consultant and 1994 Texas Christian University graduate has career earnings of over $3 million.
+The financial consultant and 1994 Texas Christian University graduate has career earnings of over $4 million, was inducted into the NCHA Non Pro Hall of Fame and awarded NCHA Bronze, Silver, & Gold Award.

 “Most of the horses we’ve had success with this year are ones we’ve raised, out of our mares,” Bushaw said.
 “They’re ones that we trained from Day One.
 It’s a rewarding feeling for sure.”